levgrav/quest-engine/README.md

 To run either of them, run `python src/quest-engine-[ create | play ]/main.py`

-You will need to edit the file called `openai_api_key.txt` in the base directory using a valid API key in order to use any of the LLM features
+You will need to edit the file called `openai_api_key.txt` in the base directory using a valid API key in order to use any of the LLM features.
+The program will also prompt you in the command line if this is not done.

 To follow along with what the model is doing, look at `files/logs/log.txt`